1969 Montreal Expos season

 The 1969 Montreal Expos season was the inaugural season in Major League Baseball for the team.
-The Expos, as typical for first-year expansion teams, finished in the cellar of the National League East Division with a 52–110 record, 48 games behind the eventual World Series Champion New York Mets.
+The Expos, as typical for first-year expansion teams, finished in the cellar of the National League East with a 52–110 record, 48 games behind the eventual World Series Champion New York Mets.
 They did not win any game in extra innings during the year, which also featured a surprise no-hitter in just the ninth regular-season game they ever played.
 Their home attendance of 1,212,608, an average of 14,970 per game, was good for 7th in the N.L.

 Offseason

 Expansion draft

 The Montreal Expos participated in the 1968 Major League Baseball expansion draft on October 14, 1968.